-- 1. Select the Settings icon (🧱) to open the Settings menu. - 2.
+- 1. Select the Settings icon () to open the Settings menu. - 2.
 Select Inputs and select the input being used. - 3.
 Select SDI and then select VIDEO.

-- 4. Select the Gamma Curve menu and select your option. - 5.
-Select the Color Gamut menu and select your standard. - 6.
+- 5. Select the Color Gamut menu and select your standard. - 6.
 Select Save.

 Line Select allows you to select a single picture line to monitor in the display.
 By default All Lines is selected and all lines are monitored.